Sum of normally distributed random variables: Correlated random variables

 where ρ is the correlation.
 In particular, whenever ρ < 0, then the variance is less than the sum of the variances of X and Y.

 Extensions of this result can be made for more than two random variables, using the covariance matrix.

+Note that the condition that X and Y are known to be jointly normally distributed is necessary for the conclusion that their sum is normally distributed to apply.
+It is possible to have variables X and Y which are individually normally distributed, but have a more complicated joint distribution.
+In that instance, X + Y may of course have a complicated, non-normal distribution.
+In some cases, this situation can be treated using copulas.